How to Clean Your Shoes: The Ultimate Guide

 1. Remove Laces

-Always remove your sneaker laces first—they’re the simplest part to clean, and taking them off makes it easier to clean the rest of the shoe without any obstructions.
+Always remove your shoe laces first—they’re the simplest part to clean, and taking them off makes it easier to clean the rest of the shoe without any obstructions.

-Pull out the insoles from both sneakers.
-Don’t skip this step—insoles are often the source of odor, and cleaning them is key to keeping your sneakers fresh inside and out.
+Pull out the insoles from both shoes.
+Don’t skip this step—insoles are often the source of odor, and cleaning them is key to keeping your shoes fresh inside and out.

 3. Make Cleaning Solution